Chibi97/Chibi97/README.md

 👁 JavaScript enthusiast, with an eye for detail.

 👩🏼‍💻 In the IT business for more than five years.
-Primarily developing in JavaScript ( VueJs, React, Node, TS ), but eager to learn any modern technology!
+Primarily developing in JavaScript ( VueJs, React, Node, TS ) and PHP (Laravel & Yii), but eager to learn any modern technology!

 🔭 Currently contributing to GoDaddy Corp via this account: https://github.com/oivkovic-godaddy